iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Fenchel Rockafellar Duality.md

 \end{aligned}
 $$

 and this derivation shows that the dual variable $y$ for the dualization of $g(Ax)$ is strictly negative of the dual variable in the end of the Fenchel Rockefellar Transform.
 For simplicity, we have the option to write the dual problem in triplet form that are easier to manipulate for things:

+**Remarks for Demonstrations**

+Things doesn't have to be convex for the above derivation to be correct.
+The convexity is really for the strong duality.

 **Theorem: The Weak Duality**
 >